 Tips for getting started

 - Start small.
-You DO NOT have to meal prep all your meals in order to feel the benefits.
+You DO NOT have to prep all your meals ahead in order to feel the benefits.
 Start with one meal that pains you- breakfast, lunch, or snacks are a great place to start!